novellinae/novellinae/README.md

 ## 👩‍💻 About Me
 - 🛠️ Languages: **C, C++, Python, Java, HTML, CSS, JavaScript, Flutter, R**
 - 🌱 Always learning something new in tech (and occasionally in music!)
 - 🧑‍🎤 Fun fact: I love crafting curated Spotify playlists for every mood and moment.
+Got a vibe?
+I’ve got a playlist!

 ## 🚀 What I Do
 - Explore data, find patterns, and build models that make a difference.